Frequently Asked Questions

 Yes.
 The PI of the project will be required to respond to short project outcomes surveys via email at 6-, 12-, and 18-month intervals after the award end date.
 Surveys will allow faculty to identify the proposals, publications, exhibits, presentations, and/or other external funding outcomes resulting directly from CRC-funded awards.

-FYAP award recipients are required to attend the FYAP Grants Workshop immediately following their award period and deliver a poster presentation of their research project.
+FYAP award recipients are required to deliver a poster presentation of their research project at the FYAP Grants Workshop immediately following their award period.
 Failure to fulfill this requirement will render the PI ineligible for all future CRC funding as either a PI or Co-PI.

 What are the application cycles for these programs?